-- Business partners are requested to establish and operate environment management system (EMS) - EMS: a set of management structure to promote environment protection activities, based on PDCA cycle. - Business partners shall apply, register and report environmental permits required in laws and regulations in each country/region, and submit management report to the authority. - Environmental permits, approvals registrations and licenses e.g. Air emissions, Wastewater discharge, Hazardous materials storage, use and disposal, Disposal of waste - For the prevention of climate change, business partners are requested to set voluntary goals for GHG (greenhouse gas) reductions, make plans and surely execute them, aiming for continuous reduction of GHG. - Among existing GHGs, CO2, methane, dinitrogen monoxide, HFC, PFC, and SF6 are designated in Kyoto Protocol. - Business partners are requested to comply with the laws and regulations in each country/region regarding air pollutants, and to exhaust them after proper processing and management.
-The exhaust gas should be regularly monitored. - Wastes that poses dangers to the human body and the environment is to be identified and shall be appropriately categorized, labelled, stored, managed, transferred and processed, in accordance with the laws and regulations in each country/region. - Waste water, generated in the process of manufacturing and water discharge, shall be discharged after proper processing and managing to meet the legal standards of water discharge.
+- Business partners are requested to establish and operate environment management system (EMS). - \ EMS: a set of management structure to promote environment protection activities, based on PDCA cycle. - Business partners shall apply, register and report environmental permits required in laws and regulations in each country/region, and submit management report to the authority. - ◆ For the prevention of climate change, business partners are requested to set voluntary goals for GHG (greenhouse gas) reductions, make plans and surely execute them, aiming for continuous reduction of GHG. - \ Among existing GHGs, CO2, methane, dinitrogen monoxide, HFCs, PFCs, and Sulfur hexafluoride are designated in Kyoto Protocol. - Business partners are requested to comply with the laws and regulations in each country/region regarding air pollutants, and to exhaust them after proper processing and management.
+The exhaust gas should be regularly monitored. - ◆ Wastes shall be appropriately categorized, stored, managed, transferred and processed, in accordance with the laws and regulations in each country/region. - Waste water, generated in the process of manufacturing and water discharge, shall be discharged after proper processing and managing to meet the legal standards of water discharge.
 The situation of waste water processing should be monitored daily. - A systematic approach to prevent contaminated discharges and spills through storm drains from contaminating public water system such as sea, lakes, rivers etc. is to be implemented. - Business partners are requested to promote reduction of resource use, energy saving, controlled amount of wastes generated, reuse, recycling (3Rs), for environmental protection and prevention of contamination.